-CAUTION: Do not use a higher rated fuse as this can cause a fire or severe damage.
-If a fuse has blown, the source of the malfunction should be determined and corrected before restarting.
+Do not use a higher rated fuse as this can cause severe damage.
+If a fuse has blown, the source of malfunction should be determined and corrected before restarting.
 See an authorized Sea-Doo Sport Boats dealer for servicing.

 Main Fuses